TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *FAL*

-        The File Abstraction Layer (FAL) is a system in TYPO3 that centralizes the management and access to files and media resources.
+        The File Abstraction Layer (FAL) is a system in TYPO3 that centralizes management and access to files and media resources.
 This is the technical interface (API) to the integrated media asset database.

     ..  _fe-groups---be-groups:
     -   *fe_groups / be_groups*

-        Frontend groups :sql:`fe_groups` and backend groups :sql:`be_groups` are user groups in TYPO3 that define different permissions and roles.
+        Frontend groups :sql:`fe_groups` and backend groups :sql:`be_groups` are user groups in TYPO3 that define permissions and roles.
 Frontend groups restrict frontend content and possible actions to specific users in those groups.
-Backend groups allow to define permissions on what content and actions can be performed in the backend.
+Backend groups allow the definition of permissions for content and which actions can be performed in the backend.

     ..  _felogin:
     -   *felogin*